 If you have fine, straight hair (a.k.a. type 1A) that can’t seem to hold a curl, you’re not alone.
 “These hair types lack the body and amount of hair to hold a curl.
 The natural oils on the scalp weigh down the hair at the roots making hair easily fall flat.
 It might also appear ‘greasier’ than other hair types,” says Graham Nation, ambassador and celebrity hairstylist of UNITE Hair.
-But, if you have type 1A hair, don’t give up on your beachy wave dreams just yet.
+Many people wonder how to make curls stay in fine hair.
+If you have type 1A hair, don’t give up on your beachy wave dreams just yet.
 You might just be making one of the following styling no-nos that are inhibiting your hair from living its best curly life.
 Here’s how to tweak your routine to get straight hair to hold a curl:

 Second-day hair gives other hair types a natural texture and grip that’s great for holding a curl, however “type 1A hair rarely gets a second day, because this hair type usually gets oily very easily,” says Nation.
 If you typically shampoo every day, on next-day hair use a dry shampoo just at your roots to blast away any excess oil.
 “UNITE U:DRY Clear Dry Shampoo is perfect for type 1A hair because it’s so lightweight,” he says.
 If you use dry shampoo pretty often, you should add a rinse-off serum to clarify the scalp of product buildup, excess oil, dead skin, and pollution for a cleaner, healthier-looking scalp and refreshed hair.

-You’ve always considered hairspray as a final step to setting your look, but it’s also important to spray each section of hair right before you curl it so you can make sure your curls last.
+You’ve always considered hairspray as a final step to setting your look, but it’s also important to spray each section right before you curl thin hair so you can make sure your ringlets last.
 Use a couple of spritzes of a lightweight product like UNITE Le:Play Hairspray that won’t give you any stickiness or crunchiness.
 Again, if you hear a sizzle when your hair touches the curling iron, you’ve used too much wet product.

 If you just hopped out of a hot shower, your curls will be fighting against the humidity in your bathroom.
 All the excess moisture in your environment will prohibit your hair from properly being able to hold a curl.
 Bring your curling iron over to your bedroom vanity or another location that isn’t as humid to give your curls the best chance at longevity.